LiteOnE/Uranus-Bot/README.md

 ### Properties

-- `nickname` - Looks at user's nickname on server.
+- `nickname`, `n` - Looks at user's nickname on server.
 If they don't have one, the search will be applied to username
-- `username` - User's username
+- `username`, `u` - User's username
-- `role` - Role applied to user on server
+- `role`, `r` - Role applied to user on server
-- `bot` - Whether or not member is a bot.
+- `bot`, `b` - Whether or not member is a bot.
 If you want to match bots, then use `bot=1`, any other value will be considered FALSE - matching non bot members.
 This property **does not require any flags**

 ### Operators